 Geoprobe® has always had a lot of experience with soil gas.
-Our direct push machines were initially designed specifically for soil gas sampling.
-Our first set of tools were manufactured to extract vapor samples from our backyard.
+Our direct push machines were initially designed specifically for soil vapor extraction.
+Our first set of tools were manufactured for soil vapor extraction from our backyard.

-Before Geoprobe® tools and equipment were available, most soil gas sampling was done by manually advancing NPT pipe into the ground surface using a slam bar, often followed by using a car-type jack to remove the NPT pipe.
+Before Geoprobe® tools and equipment were available, most soil vapor extraction was done by manually advancing NPT pipe into the ground surface using a slam bar, often followed by using a car-type jack to remove the NPT pipe.
 Not a pretty picture, but it got the job done.

 During our early years, we developed an expendable point holder and probe rods.
 Once at depth, the probe rods were retracted a set distance to aid in sampling the soil vapor from the created void.
 A vapor sampling nipple was then attached to the top probe rod, and a sample was collected by applying vacuum to the entire rod string and evacuating a volume equivalent to a minimum of three times the system volume.
 Even though this was an improvement over former methods there were still some limitations and drawbacks.

-We then developed a simple, quick, cost effective method for conducting soil gas sampling.
-This active soil gas sampling method is based on the Post Run Tubing (PRT) system of sample collection.
+We then developed a simple, quick, cost effective method for conducting soil vapor extraction.
+This active soil gas sampling method is based on the Post Run Tubing (PRT) system of soil vapor extraction.
 Using the post run tubing and PRT adapter with O-rings eliminated concerns about system leaks at threaded joints.
 The PRT method also decreased labor costs, time requirements, and decontamination fluids generated for sample collection.